 'The industry is truly global,' agrees Gaurav.
 'It offers the opportunity to travel to (and work in) some of the most exotic locations on the planet.'

 How to get a hotel management job

 One of the quickest routes to a job in hotel management is through an undergraduate degree.
-There's an array of Bachelors courses on offer covering both hotel and hospitality management at various universities across the UK.
-One such offering is the BA in Hotel and Hospitality Management at the University of South Wales.
-The course started in September 2017, with the aim of addressing the skills gap in the sector.
+One example is the BA in Hotel and Hospitality Management at the University of South Wales.

 'The course helps to provide students with a well-rounded learning experience, while highlighting various dimensions of hospitality management,' explains Gaurav.
 'The programme is vocational, reflecting the nature of the hospitality sector and therefore students are required to spend a significant amount of time gaining practical experience in the workplace.